 There was supposed to be a fourth round consisting of chocolate yule logs, malt whisky fruit cake, traditional stollen, and carrot cake...but this never arrived, and instead we were given the bill.
 We had already been there 3 hours and were so fed up with the service that we just paid up and left.
 We left feeling cheated out of £160 for the four of us.

 I was so incredibly disappointed with this.
-I absolutely love The Athenaeum and their food, but this was such a let down.
-The desserts and puddings were absolutely delicious, but for £29.50 for the standard festive afternoon tea and £36.50 for the champagne one, it wasn't worth the money at all.
-The service was shocking, we didn't get the full amount and choice we should have done, and I still can't get over how cheap and 'processed' the turkey tasted.
+I absolutely love The Athenaeum and their food, and their Evergreen Afternoon Tea is outstanding, but this was such a let down.
+The desserts and puddings were absolutely delicious, but for £29.50 for the standard festive afternoon tea and £36.50 for the champagne one, it wasn't worth the money at all seeing as they didn't bring us one of the courses.
+The service was shocking (although I think it was just because we were in the restaurant instead of the afternoon tea room, but still...), we didn't get the full amount and choice we should have done, and I still can't get over how cheap and 'processed' the turkey tasted.

 *sigh* I hate doing bad reviews, and I rarely do them because I hate doing them so much...but I had to do this.
 Do not make the same mistake we did!